hagemt/node-cisco-webex-tools/Documentation/README.md

 3. Will ensure proper request/response body are sent/parsed in JSON. (using standard headers)
 4. On status 429 (Too Many Requests) will retry indefinitely, if response provided `Retry-After`.
 5. Will reject with a `SparkError` (has friendly `message`) in the case of a non-recoverable error.
-6. With `DEBUG=ciscospark-tools`, extra information will be printed to the standard error stream.
+6. With `DEBUG=cisco-webex-tools`, extra information will be printed to the standard error stream.
 7. In the case of a resource with many pages, will parse `Link` headers to aggregate all items.

 N.B.
 The user environment's CISCOSPARK_ACCESS_TOKEN (from dev.ciscospark.com) provides the token for Authorization.